mcdemarco/the-new-kitchen-cookbook/vegetables/cauliflower.md

 ## Directions

+1. Preheat oven to 425° (with convection).
-Toss all ingredients in a large bowl.
-Spread in 1 layer in a shallow baking pan.
+2. Toss all ingredients in a large bowl.
+3. Spread in 1 layer in a shallow baking pan lined with parchment paper.
-Roast at 425°, stirring occasionally, for about an hour or until golden brown.
+4. Roast, stirring occasionally, for about half an hour or until golden brown.